Education

 Poorly qualified teachers

-'Like to learn by questioning and then question everything we learn'
+—‘We like to learn by questioning, and then question everything we learn’

 Our Fundamental Principles